ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - Students must upload a PDF of their senior thesis presentation slides to the `#general` channel in the `Ready, Set, Research!` Discord server no later than one week before the end of class on the day on which they are scheduled to give their presentation.
+For instance, students who present on March 27, 2023 must upload their slides to Discord no later than 2:30 PM on March 20, 2023.
-This requirement is relaxed for those students who present during Week Eleven as they present during the first week of presentations.
+  This requirement is relaxed for those students who present during Week Eleven as they present during the first week of senior thesis defenses.
 As such, their slides are due on the Monday before their talk.
-- For instance, students who present on March 27, 2023 must upload their slides to Discord no later than 2:30 PM on March 20, 2023.
+- Students who are registered for `DOUBL 610` are responsible for ensuring that their non-CMPSC first reader for their senior comprehensive project is able to attend on assigned date for their presentation.
 - A senior thesis defense includes the following components with the stated time limits
     - Senior thesis presentation: 10 minutes
     - Question and answer session: 5 minutes
     - Demonstration of computation artifact: 1 minute